koompi/koompi.org/content/faqs/_index.en.md

 {{</ faq >}}

 {{< faq " How can I change default apps has been used ?" >}}
-In general, After you have installed the OS each of the apps will choose their own default app which has been decided by developer but you can change it with the following steps:
+In general, After you have installed the OS each of the apps will choose their default app which has been decided by developer but you can change it with the following steps:
 1. you need to search for `System setting`.
 1. After that, you have to find the `Applications` section.
 1. Then, you will find the `Default Applications` layout.
 1. Finally, Selecting the program you want it to change and applying it.

 Sample: As my web browser has been using elinks as my default app, so I want to change it and using firefox instead.
-I follow the following step and in the `Default applications` section.
+I follow the following step and in the `Default Applications` section.
 I look for web browser and apply firefox instead of elinks.
-That's done. now I have used firefox as my deffault browser.
+That's done. now I have used Firefox as my default browser.
 {{</ faq >}}

 {{< faq "Is KOOMPI OS is free to use?" >}}